-BRYN MAWR, Pa. - A very special commencement ceremony took place Saturday morning at Harcum College when a graduating student was reunited with the police officer who saved her life.
+BRYN MAWR, Pa.
+(WPVI) -- A very special commencement ceremony took place Saturday morning at Harcum College when a graduating student was reunited with the police officer who saved her life.

 Lower Merion Police Officer Jeff Sullivan and 20-year-old Annie Fitzpatrick embraced moments after she officially graduated from Harcum College.